Let's start off with a quick tour of the library building, and then we'll talk more about conducting your research. (3:57)

 When someone tells you to eat your vegetables, they don't usually mean that you can't eat anything else--just that you need to be sure to include vegetables in your diet.
 The same is true when your professors tell you to use scholarly/peer-reviewed sources.

 You can make those vegetables (aka scholarly sources) go down easier if you're willing to add spices, sauces, and other ingredients (aka other types of resources).
-Here's why you might want to think about using a source like an encyclopedia or a news article in addition to those scholarly sources your professors are requiring you to use (3:33).
+Here's why you might want to think about using a source like an encyclopedia in addition to those scholarly sources your professors are requiring you to use (1:00).
+Video credit: Portland State University Library

 Now that you'll recognize useful sources when you see them, we should think about how to find them.
 Why might you choose to search the library databases instead of (or in addition to) Google?
 (2:56)